 One of the best ways to make guests feel welcome is to consider the lighting in your home as it helps to set the ambience.
 You need to consider a few things when it comes to lighting: placement, design and a number of lights you need for each room.

 In your dining room, make the table the brightest spot in the room.
 Place the light above the table at no brighter than 100 watts.
-If you can, place some smaller lamps around the room for a calm relaxing feel.
+Place some smaller lamps around the room for a calm, relaxing feel.

 Regardless of the occasion, you’d want your home always smelling good.
 There’s a number of low-cost ways to keep the air fresh and pleasant.